AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

 # ALIYUN::ECS::InstanceGroup

-ALIYUN::ECS::InstanceGroup is used to create an ECS instance group.
+ALIYUN::ECS::InstanceGroup is used to create a group of ECS instances that have the same configurations.

 ## Syntax